-Are your staff cheating the clocking in system?
+Are your staff cheating your clocking in system?

-If you’re planning to reduce costs and review your payroll bill, then reassessing your time and attendance systems are a must.
+But if you’re planning to reduce costs and review your payroll bill, then reassessing your time and attendance system is a must.

 - Padding – or stealing – minutes around lunchtimes and breaks or not clocking out at all